risc0/risc0-ethereum/examples/governance/instructions.md

 ## Running tests

 > [!TIP]
-> You can adjust the number of fuzz runs for each test case, by changing the `runs` variable in [foundry.toml].
-Higher values gives more confidence in results at the cost of testing speed, see more info at [Fuzz - Foundry Docs].
+> You can adjust the number of fuzz runs for each test case, by changing the `runs` variable in [foundry.toml](./foundry.toml).
+Higher values gives more confidence in results at the cost of testing speed, see more info at [Fuzz - Foundry Docs][foundry-fuzz-docs].

 ```sh
 RISC0_DEV_MODE=true forge test -vvv
 ```

 Once completed, you should see some output similar to below.

 ```sh